Sometimes it’s hard to know what to do to when you see someone being bullied online. We’ve written our tips on how to be an upstander online.

 CONTACT NETSAFE

-If you need online safety help or advice, you can contact us seven days a week.
-Our service is free and confidential.
+If you or someone you know needs help or advice about something that’s happened online, you can contact us seven days a week for free and confidential advice.